Mary, Mary

 "If she'd said she wasn't coming home, if she'd rung, if she'd let me know."

 He'd heard it all before.
 Regularly.
-He doodled on the margin of the newspaper.
-Ice-cream cones with pointed creamy peaks and pints of stout in old-fashioned glasses with the little bulge three-quarters of the way up the side.
+He doodled on the margin of the Ice-cream cones with pointed creamy peaks and pints of stout in ed glasses with the little bulge three-quarters of the way up the side.
 He wrote the time in the phone log.
 Twenty-one forty-eight.
 Twelve minutes to the end of his shift.
 Sunday, 6 August 1995.
 The middle of the bank holiday weekend.
 Still hot at this late hour.
 Too hot.
 Damp patches under his arms and an itch in his crotch.
 The hospitals would be filled with cases of sunstroke, and God knows how many fights there'd be in the couple of hours after the pubs closed.
 All those tempers, stoked by bare brown skin, arm against arm, thigh against thigh, hopes raised, desire rushing to the surface like the bubbles in a pint.
 And then the bright white neon light, flashing on and off.
 Time, gentlemen, ladies.
 Please.
 Cigarette butts scattered across a pockmarked floor.
 Lipstick smeared.
 Sunburn itching, already beginning to peel.
 His hand on her leg.
 You cunt, you.
 What the fuck do you think you're at?
-And thatsingle moment of pure rage that brings the glass crashing onto the table.
+And that single moment of pure rage that brings the glass crashing onto the table.

-"Are you listening to me?
+"Are you listeningto me?
 Are you writing any of this down?"

 He sighed, and stretched his aching back.
 He had a pain, midway between his neck and his waist.
 He thought he'd done it playing golf a couple of months ago.
 Not as fit as he used to be.
 Too much desk work.
 Not like in the old days.
 Stationed in Belmullet, rowing out into Achill Sound, the pale blue of the Iniskeen Islands, hazy shadows on the horizon, and the mackerel jumping into the boat.
 Bank holidays were different down there.
 It was always suicides.
 Someone would hear a shot.
-Bits of brain everywhere, strewn across the old dresser, and the dog whimpering in the corner.
+Bits of brain everywhere, strewn across the old dresser, and the dog whimpering in the comer.

 "Have you tried all her friends?
 Rung round, asked them if they've seen her?"